Building Module 7 · Git: Your Safety Net

 Push to GitHubgit push

-Undo uncommitted changesgit checkout .
+Undo uncommitted changesgit restore .

 Undo last commit (keep files)git reset --soft HEAD~1